aolabsai/ARC-AGI/README.md

 # ARC-AGI aolabs agent
 **Author & maintainer:** [kushagra7777](https://github.com/Kushagra7777), [kushagra@aolabs.ai].

-**Description:** ARC is a general AI benchmark and here at AO Labs we are trying to solve it with weight less neural network (WNN) architecture which is a different approach than deep learning.
+**Description:** ARC is a general AI benchmark and here at AO Labs we are trying to solve it with Weightless Neural Network (WNN) architecture which is a different approach than deep learning.

 ## Introduction